Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

-{\it Conclusions.---} We use the continuous Floquet engineering with periodically-modulated Rabi frequency under appropriate detuning to achieve an effective TAT-and-turn dynamics.
-With semi-classical and quantum approaches, we analytically find the preparation timescale at large particle number is significantly shorter compared to the OAT, and even faster than using artificial three-body interactions~\cite{PhysRevLett.132.113402}.
+{\it Conclusions.---} We use continuous Floquet engineering with periodically modulated Rabi frequency under appropriate detuning to achieve an effective TAT-and-turn dynamics.
+With semi-classical and quantum approaches, we analytically find the preparation timescale at large particle number is significantly shorter compared to the OAT, and even faster than using artificial three-body interactions, which is advantageous in mitigating decoherence.
 Moreover, applying another Floquet-engineered TAT-and-turn dynamics, one can realize the time-reversal readout without flipping the sign of the nonlinear interaction.
-Our work provides an alternative way for fast generation and detection of large-particle-number non-Gaussian entangled states, which can be created in various systems~\cite{hosten2016measurement,PRXQuantum.3.020308,doi:10.1126/science.1208798,doi:10.1126/science.aag1106,franke2023quantum,doi:10.1126/science.aad9958,eckner2023realizing,panda2024measuring,doi:10.1126/sciadv.abg9204} and has promising applications in quantum metrology and quantum information science.
+Our work provides an alternative way for fast generation and detection of large-particle-number GHZ-like states, which can be created in various systems~\cite{hosten2016measurement,PRXQuantum.3.020308,doi:10.1126/science.1208798,doi:10.1126/science.aag1106,franke2023quantum,doi:10.1126/science.aad9958,eckner2023realizing,panda2024measuring,doi:10.1126/sciadv.abg9204,PhysRevLett.132.240803} and has promising applications in quantum metrology and quantum information science.

 \begin{widetext}